tapwork/HeapInspector-for-iOS/README.md

 # Why
-Since ARC has been introduced we don't need to manage the `retai`n & `release` anymore.
-ARC is very powerful and made Objective C more stable.
+Since ARC has been introduced we don't need to manage the `retain` & `release` anymore.
+ARC is very powerful and makes Objective C more stable.
 ARC decreased the number of crashes and improves the memory footprint.<br> ARC is technically doing a powerful job.
 It knows when to `retain`, `autorelease` and `release`.
-<br>But ARC doesn't think about the overall architecture in order to design for a low memory footprint.
-You should be aware that you can still do a lot of things wrong.
-You can still get a memory pressure with ARC (even you don't need to release anymore).
+<br>But ARC doesn't think about the overall architecture how to design for low memory usage.
+You should be aware that you can still do a lot of things wrong with your memory (even with ARC).
+You can still get memory pressures or peaks with ARC.
-* You can still create Retain Cycles => Link
+* You can still create Retain Cycles
-* The `strong` property lifetime qualifier can be misused
+* The `strong` property lifetime qualifier can be misused (i.e. holding an object twice and longer than needed.)
-* ...
+* Memory peaks through loops (if you're not using a proper `@autoreleasepool`)
+* Wrong caching with `static`

+And that's why we introduced HeapInspector to find those issues.

 # Installation
-### Cocoapods
+### CocoaPods

 Just add the HeapInspector to your `Podfile`.
 ```objc